 This class provides enhanced study on a special topic or current issue in the visual or performing arts discipline through the application of focused case studies, simulation, special projects, or problem solving procedures.
+Safety procedures in a studio are also discussed.
 Lecture.
 Variable.
 Repeatable 3 times.